Commencement 2018 Information Sheet

-If you plan to walk in the 2016 TFT Commencement ceremony and/or want to ensure your name is listed in the TFT Commencement program, you MUST register by logging into the TFT intranet.
-Information about registering for the 2016 TFT Commencement will be sent to TFT student later in the Winter Quarter.
+If you plan to walk in the 2018 TFT Commencement ceremony and/or want to ensure your name is listed in the TFT Commencement program, you MUST register by logging into the TFT intranet.
+Information about registering for the 2018 TFT Commencement will be sent to TFT students in late Winter Quarter/early Spring Quarter.

 Registering for Commencement does not confirm that you have completed all of the necessary steps to receive your degree.
 Undergraduates still need to declare degree candidacy and perform all steps needed to graduate.
 Please see your counselor if you have questions.

 HOW DO I DECLARE AND CHECK DEGREE CANDIDACY?